ARMmbed/mbed-os/docs/design-documents/features/storage/SecureStore/SecureStore_design.md

 	- Using TLS entropy function on `_entropy` handle, randomly generate `iv` field.
 	- Allocate and initialize `enc_handle` AES-CTR handle field with derived key and `iv` field.
 - Fill all available fields in `metadata`.
-- If authentication flag set:
 - Derive a key from device key and `key` as salt (trimmed to 32 bytes with "AUTH" as prefix).
 - Allocate and initialize `auth_handle` CMAC calculation handle field with derived key.
 - Using `auth_handle` handle, calculate CMAC on `key` and `metadata`.
 - Call `_underlying_kv` `set_start` API.
 - Call `_underlying_kv` `set_add_data` API with `metadata` field.
 - Return OK.